 If you are granted an III-Health/Disability retirement pension you may take a cash lump sum at the time of your retirement.

-The cash sum is calculated in the same way as if you were retiring at Normal Retirement Date, but using your Pension at the date you retired, and the cash conversion factor applicable to your age at the date you retire (see page 13).
+The cash sum is calculated in the same way as if you were retiring at Normal Retirement Date, (see page 14) but using your pension at the date of your retirement.